KevinGao97/AmazonPriceTracker_Python-/README.md

 ```
 ### Setup
 1. Please ensure you are using Python version 3.6.0 or up.
-2. To install the necessary dependencies, run the following in CMD or terminal: ```pip install -r requirements ```
+2. To install the necessary dependencies, run the following in CMD or terminal: ```pip install -r requirements.txt ```
 3. This script requires the use of a Google Mail(Gmail) account with the option 'Less secure app access' enabled in the gmail settings.
 4. Running the script for the first time, it will prompt for all the necessary information in sending the alert email which includes:
     - Sender's email address